-Sixty-three horses have died as a result of racing at the Grand National meeting since 2000, and countless others have been injured.
+According to Animal Aid, sixty-seven horses have died as a result of racing at the Grand National since 2000, and countless others have been injured.
 Urge ITV to drop its support and stop broadcasting the event, in which horses are forced to race to their death.

-At over 4 miles, the headline Grand National race is one of the longest and most hazardous in the world – the high risk factor is what makes it famous.
-Almost every year, horses lose their lives during the three-day “festival”, sustaining horrific and often fatal injuries at notorious fences such as The Chair, Becher’s Brook, and the Canal Turn.
-Every time horses are forced to jump these excessively high obstacles, it puts tremendous pressure on their slender front legs, leading to broken legs, necks, and backs.
+At over 4 gruelling miles, the headline Grand National race is one of the longest and most hazardous in the world – the high-risk factor makes it famous and infamous.
+Almost every year, horses lose their lives during the three-day “festival,” sustaining horrific and often fatal injuries at notorious fences such as The Chair, Becher’s Brook, and the Canal Turn.
+When horses are forced to jump these excessively high obstacles, tremendous pressure is put on their slender front legs, leading to broken limbs, necks, and backs.

 Take Action